 The Paul W. Jolley Scholarship for Mathematics is sponsored by Dr. Paul W. Jolley and the late Mrs. Maxine S. Jolley and provides financial assistance to outstanding junior and senior students with financial need.

 The Z.W. and Carl E. Jolley Memorial Scholarship is awarded to a student who is interested in studying mathematics or computer science.

 The National Science & Mathematics Access to Retain Talent Grant (SMART) is a federal grant that provides up to $4,000 per year for high-achieving juniors and seniors majoring in physical, life, or computer sciences, mathematics, technology, or engineering fields determined critical to national security.

 For information on these scholarship opportunities, contact the office of Financial Planning.
 (704) 406-4243

-Associate ProfessorChair of the Department of Mathematical SciencesCoordinator of Secondary Mathematics Education
+Associate ProfessorChair of the Department of Mathematical and Computer SciencesCoordinator of Secondary Mathematics Education

 110C Withrow Hall704-406-3036[email protected]

 My time at Gardner-Webb introduced me to the rudiments of a variety of mathematical tools, which were key in preparation for the challenges of graduate studies."

 Gardner-Webb’s math program and professors prepared me well for graduate school and my career.
 Now I’m working as a statistician in the financial services industry, and I can definitely say there are lots of opportunities for folks with that background.”